LilaShiba/9th_grade_boot_camp/0/read_me.md

 - etc

 ### Bonus Questions
-- what is string interpolation and how do you do it?
+- what is string interpolation and show two ways to do string interpolation in python.
 - find and fix the one programming error in this readme file
 - team with most answers in the FAQ gets 5 bonus points